AbbysGud/NusantaraInfrastructure-Test1-NextJS/README.md

 npm i -g json-server
 ```

-then to run it used (it will take db.json as the database, routes.json as the route, and using port 5000):
+then to run it use (it will take db.json as the database, routes.json as the route, and using port 5000):

 ```bash
 json-server --watch db.json --routes routes.json --port 5000